juangburgos/QDeferred/README.md

 * The **consumer** API : the methods used by the *consumer* of the result.

-The way it works is that the *provider*, which might be just a simple function, returns a templated `QDeferred` instance the the *consumer*.
+The way it works is that the *provider*, which might be just a simple function, returns a templated `QDeferred` instance to the *consumer*.

 For example, if the result is an integer, the function signature would be as follows: